The Saint Louis University Division of Cardiology enjoys a rich tradition in training future cardiologists.

-July and August are reserved for basic review of core concepts with lectures during that time principally given by the faculty.
-There is then a nine month period which includes one hour per week dedicated to electrophysiology, clinical case conferences, noninvasive imaging conferences and catheterization conferences.
+July and August are reserved for the basic review of core concepts, with lectures during that time principally given by the faculty.
+There is then a nine-month period, which includes one hour per week dedicated to electrophysiology, clinical case conferences, noninvasive imaging, and catheterization conferences.

 There is also a journal club curriculum where the key aspects of scientific review of the medical literature are covered.
 Visiting professors frequently interact with the division and fellows to supplement the didactic educational program.